Is the high-energy environment of K2-18b special?: Introduction

 Among these interior studies, the Stratified Mini-Neptune model \citep{Benneke2024} proposes a homogeneous supercritical $\mathrm{H_2}$–$\mathrm{H_2O}$ ocean at pressures between 1–5\,kbar, consistent with the observed $\mathrm{CH_4}$/$\mathrm{CO_2}$ ratio.
 The Phase-Separated Mini-Neptune Scenario \citep{Gupta2025} suggests that pressures of 5-10 kbar, $\mathrm{H_2}$ and $\mathrm{H_2O}$ may be immiscible at some temperatures, resulting in a phase-separated water-rich layer underneath a supercritical $\mathrm{H_2}$-rich layer.
 Additionally, \citet{Luu_2024} proposes a global hydrothermal system where a supercritical water ocean interacts with the atmosphere.
 This model explains the observed $\mathrm{CH_4}$/$\mathrm{CO_2}$ ratio and the non-detection of CO, suggesting ocean temperatures ranging from 710 K to 1070 K. According to the decision tree roadmap for characterizing temperate sub-Neptunes from \citet{Hu2025}, K2-18b could fall into the category of a mixed steam envelope with nitrogen depletion.

-For the atmospheric observation on K2-18b, previously, \cite{Benneke2019, Santos2020} suggested that planet b possesses an H$_2$-dominated envelope with potential HST detection of $\mathrm{H_2O}$ \citep{Tsiaras2019}.
-The EUV irradiation on planet b was estimated to lie in the range of $\mathrm{10^1 - 10^2~erg~s^{-1}~cm^{-2}}$ from \cite{Santos2020}.
-They find that EUV it is likely to lose only a small fraction of its mass (1\% or less) over its remaining lifetime.
-The study suggested that the planet is probably not an archetypal planet crossing the radius valley \cite{Fulton2017, Fulton_Petigura2018, VanEylen2018} to become a bare rock.
+For the atmospheric observation on K2-18b, previously, \cite{Benneke2019} and \cite{Santos2020} suggested that K2-18b possesses an H$_2$-dominated envelope with potential HST detection of $\mathrm{H_2O}$ \citep{Tsiaras2019}.
+The EUV irradiation on K2-18b was estimated to lie in the range of $\mathrm{10^1 - 10^2~erg~s^{-1}~cm^{-2}}$ from \cite{Santos2020}.
+They find that under this EUV it is likely to lose only a small fraction of its mass (1\% or less) over its remaining lifetime.
+The study suggested that the planet is probably not an archetypal planet crossing the radius valley \citep{Fulton2017, Fulton_Petigura2018, VanEylen2018} to become a bare rock.